RECAPEM

 • Re-expansion pulmonary edema (RPE)

-• The incidence ranges between 1‑14%, with mortality rate as high as 20% *.
+• The incidence ranges between 1‑14%, with a mortality rate as high as 20% *.

 • It usually occurs on the side ipsilateral to the reexpanded lung (unilaterally).
 Rarely it can occur bilaterally or contralaterally *.